Season 1, Episode 10

 Lorne Brown:

 It is simple, it’s not easy.
-I say that, Gila, because simple… Pretty much anybody can do it if they’re willing and ready.
+I say that, Gila, because it’s simple… Pretty much anybody can do it if they’re willing and ready.
 It’s not easy, because if it was easy everybody would do it, that’s just my observation, right?
 It takes work, it takes discipline, it takes showing up, it takes being willing to be uncomfortable for a few minutes during the process work.

 Gila Golub: